hauva69/arisunixtips/tipsandtricks.md

 - [Awk One-Liners Explained, Part I: File Spacing, Numbering and Calculations](https://catonmat.net/awk-one-liners-explained-part-one)
 - [Awk One-Liners Explained, Part II: Text Conversion and Substitution](https://catonmat.net/awk-one-liners-explained-part-two)

+## bash

+### Google Shell Style Guide

+Google has a very useful [Shell Style Guide](https://google.github.io/styleguide/shell.xml).

+### shellcheck

+[shellcheck](https://www.shellcheck.net/) is a highly useful tool for linting shell scripts.
+Most shell shell scripts I've seen fail gloriously when linted.
+And it is a good thing, because then one can fix them.

 ## make: Check That a Variable Is Defined

 Check that a variable is defined.
 Note that _ifndef_ and _endif_ are not